With Crimean appeal, Putin goes head-to-head with West over Ukraine

 It asserts his authority once more and keeps alive his dream of creating an economic union to reunite at least part of the Soviet Union and recoup what Putin calls the lost potential of the region when the Soviet empire collapsed 20 years ago.

-Washington responded by saying it would slap visa bans on both Russian and Ukrainian officials responsible for undermining democratic institutions in Ukraine.
-The Pentagon also announced a large-scale air force exercise in Poland, which Washington's ambassador to Warsaw said had been augmented to reassure U.S. allies in the region in the light of the Ukraine crisis.
+Washington quickly responded by saying it would slap visa bans on both Russian and Ukrainian officials responsible for undermining democratic institutions in Ukraine.
+EU officials, meeting in Brussels, were sure to react strongly.

-Russia's markets tumbled, putting pressure on a fragile economy where ruble weakness has made many Russians feel the pinch when buying imported food and clothes.
+Russia's markets again tumbled, putting pressure on an already fragile economy where rouble weakness has made many Russians feel the pinch when buying imported food and clothes.
 Moody's said the stand-off was negative for Russia's sovereign creditworthiness.

 The gap in understanding between East and West over what happened in Ukraine is, if anything, getting wider.

+"We are at a very dangerous point, and it threatens the development of a political crisis in the direction of a military situation," said Pavlovsky, suggesting shots could be fired by Russian or Ukrainian troops in a tense standoff in Crimea.

+"This decision will without a doubt be popular in Russia, but it could even tomorrow become a tactical advantage."

-(additional reporting by Gabriela Baczynska, Jason Bush, Lidia Kelly, Alexei Anishchuk; editing by Anna Willard and Will Waterman) nL6N0M31S4
+(Additional reporting by Gabriela Baczynska, Jason Bush, Lidia Kelly, Alexei Anishchuk, editing by Anna Willard)